Cooking Without Power

 2. Wood or coal burning stove.
 This is an ideal method if you're surviving in place and has the added benefit of heating your home in winter or cool nights.
 Many wood burning stoves are designed with a flat top for cooking and they are much more fuel efficient than an open fire.
 By installing a wood burning stove in your home now, not only will you be ready for an emergency but you'll be able to cut down on heating costs year round.
 These are often equipped with a mounted water tank that will provide hot water for hot drinks or cleaning.

 Here's what you'll need to make it work: Prior installation of a wood or coal stove in your home or bug out location, fuel (coal or wood), matches, lighter or other fire starter.

-3. Volcano Stove.
+3. Quick Stove.
 These little stoves burn easy-to-find biomass fuel such as wood or charcoal, but are much more fuel efficient than an open fire.
-Volcano Stoves will also burn propane so you can always have an easy to find fuel source.
-Another portable stove option is the QuickStove Folding Firebox Stove which folds to 7.5"x5"x3/8" flat and can use any type of fuel including, wood, charcoal, Sterno cans, Eco Bricks, QuickStove Discs or whatever you have available.
+A portable stove option is the QuickStove which folds to 4" x 4" x 2.75" and can use any type of fuel including, wood, charcoal, Sterno cans, Eco Bricks, QuickStove Discs or whatever you have available.

-Here's what you'll need to make it work: A Volcano Stove or a QuickStove Folding Firebox Stove, fuel, matches, lighter or other fire starter.
+Here's what you'll need to make it work: QuickStove Stove, fuel, matches, lighter or other fire starter.

 4. A barbeque grill.
 This one is a no-brainer as most Americans already have one on their patio.
 An outdoor barbeque grill, gas or charcoal, is an easy powerless cooking option.
 You can grill meat, large vegetables, fish, etc. If you're cooking something small enough to fall through the grate, you can use foil or a pan.